Toxy121/InstaLock/README.md

 # InstaLock
-Simple python script to lock in any agent in valorant faster than your teammates.
+InstaLock is a simple python script to lock in any agent in valorant faster than your teammates.

 ## Usage
 - Have the script open when queing for a valorant match.